Aranda de Duero: Climate

 Aranda de Duero has a warm-summer Mediterranean climate (Köppen Csb) with cold winters.

 History

 The Council of Aranda, an ecclesiastical synod, was held at Aranda de Duero in 1473 by Alfonso Carillo, Archbishop of Toledo, to overcome the ignorance and evil lives of ecclesiastics.
 Among the twenty-nine canons of the council is one which says that orders shall not be conferred on those who are ignorant of Latin.
 Several canons deal with clerical concubinage, simony, clandestine marriages, etc.

+The town had at least two synagogues prior to the expulsion of the Jews in 1492.
+One was purchased by the local official Iñigo de Barahona, but the sale led to disputes involving the council and ecclesiastical authorities, prompting investigations ordered by the Crown of Castile in 1493.
+The fate of the second synagogue is uncertain, though it may have been transferred to the local church.

 Culture

 A dish called "Lechazo" is a local speciality.
-This is roast baby lamb and is usually served with a basic salad and much "torta" bread for dipping in the meat juices.
+This is roast suckling lamb and is usually served with a basic salad and much "torta" bread for dipping in the meat juices.

 Festivals and events

 The Fiestas to honour la Virgen de las Viñas (Our Lady of the Vines) take place on the first Sunday after 8 September.
 They last for nine days from the eve of that Sunday (the Big Day) until the following Sunday when the Fiestas end with the traditional fireworks at midnight, followed by "the sardine burial".

 The annual Sonorama music festival is held in the city in mid-August.